 “Who, indeed?”
 He winks at me - the Goddamn man winks at me.
 Then, cool as you like, he returns his attention to his beer.

 “So then, what’s the future like?”

 I look around, taking in the factors, presenttimewise:

-Factor: It’s a shit-hole in need of upgrading, lived in and used up by too many people, all of them in some way leaving a piece of themselves on the surroundings.
+Factor: it’s a shit hole in need of upgrading, lived in and used up by too many people, all of them leaving a piece of themselves on the surroundings.

 What’s the future like, compared to this?